Old Fashioned Applesauce Cake

 I had a few recipes bookmarked for an Old Fashioned Applesauce Cake, but as soon as I tasted this one, I halted my efforts to test any additional recipes.
 It is an absolute winner!

 It’s soft and moist, with tender raisins and crunchy walnuts.
-It has just the right amount of cinnamon, and I actually think you can taste the applesauce.
+It has just the right amount of cinnamon, and you can actually taste the applesauce.
+The recipe is from a 1970s cookbook called, “A Taste of South Carolina”.

 In my mind, this qualifies as a “snacking cake”—something to nibble between meals.
 It’s nicely sweet (but not too sweet!) and pairs perfectly with a cup of coffee or tea.